ndwilliamson123/all-in-one-travel-app/README.md

 ## <a id="getting-started"></a> Getting Started

 This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### <a id="installation"></a> Installation

-1. Clone the repo
+1. Clone the repo:
    ```sh
    git clone https://github.com/ndwilliamson123/all-in-one-travel-app.git
    ```
-2. Install NPM packages in both the "\client" and "\server" folders
+2. Install NPM packages in both the "\client" and "\server" folders:
    ```sh
    cd client
    npm install